longevity-genie/just-chat/README.md

 And the chat with your agent is ready to go!
 Open `http://localhost:3000` in your browser and start chatting with your agent!
 Note: container will be started with the user and group of the host machine to avoid permission issues.
 If you want to change this, you can modify the `USER_ID` and `GROUP_ID` variables in the `docker-compose.yml` file.

-If you prefer Podman, you can use alternative Podman installation:
+If you prefer Podman or use RPM-based distro where it is the default option, you can use alternative Podman installation:
 ```bash
 git clone https://github.com/winternewt/just-chat.git
 podman-compose up
 ```
-Unlike Docker, Podman just uses current user previlages and not additional setup of user and group id is needed.
-However, it is important to explicetly provide podman-compose.yml file as it is slightly different from docker-compose.yml.
+Unlike Docker, Podman is rootless-by-design maps user and group id automatically.
+NB!
+Ubuntu 22 contains podman v.3 which is not fully compatible with this setup, assume podman v4.9.3 or higher is required.

 You can customize your setup by:
 1. Editing `chat_agent_profiles.yaml` to customize your agent